AbdelMansouri/Gowheels/README.md

 Before you begin, ensure you have met the following requirements:
 - You have a local server environment like WAMP, LAMP, or MAMP installed.
-- You have PHP 7.4 or newer.
+- You have PHP 8.1 or newer.
 - You have Composer installed.
+- You have Symfony CLI for managing the Symfony application.

 ## 🚀 Installation